bids-standard/bids-specification/src/modality-specific-files/intracranial-electroencephalography.md

 The data format in which the data was originally stored is especially valuable in case conversion elicits the loss of crucial metadata specific to manufacturers and specific iEEG systems.
 We also encourage users to provide additional meta information extracted from the manufacturer-specific data files in the sidecar JSON file.
-Other relevant files MAY be included alongside the original iEEG data in the [`/sourcedata` directory](../common-principles.md#source-vs-raw-vs-derived-data).

 Note the RecordingType, which depends on whether the data stream on disk is interrupted or not.
 Continuous data is by definition 1 segment without interruption.